FOREX-China stimulus boosts Aussie, kiwi; markets await U.S. jobs data

 “China and many other countries are in the same boat with fiscal policy constrained by debt and central banks resorting to jawboning and some targeted easing.”

-The Chinese currency in the offshore market extended gains and was trading up 0.4% against the greenback at 7.1120 yuan.
+The Chinese currency in the offshore market extended gains and was trading up 0.4% against the greenback at 7.1120 yuan as investors said the latest round of easing indicated Beijing was willing to act to boost the economy.

+Edward Park, deputy chief investment officer at Brooks Macdonald Asset Management, who is still overweight on asset allocation to Chinese equities, said “their positioning is an acknowledgement of the fact that the government has a large amount of flexibility to ease further as needed.”

 The Australian dollar - its fortunes closely intertwined with the Chinese economy - gained 0.3% to $0.6837 and strengthened 0.7% versus the Swiss franc.

-Appetite for risky assets, already firm in early London trading thanks to strong data out of the United States, received a further boost after China unveiled its latest round of policy easing.
+Appetite for riskier assets, already firm in early London trading thanks to strong data out of the United States, received a further boost after China unveiled its latest round of policy easing.

 The dollar index slipped 0.1% to 98.32 and was down 0.54% so far this week, its biggest weekly drop since early August.